errata-ai/vale.sh/content/en/docs/topics/actions/index.md

     ...
 ```

-Rules that extend `substitution` will automatically populate the `params` array, so you can simply provide the `name`:
+Rules that extend `substitution` or `capitalization` will automatically
+populate the `params` array, so you can simply provide the `name`:

 ```yaml
 action: